The Real Exorcist

 The Real Exorcist (心霊喫茶『エクストラ』の秘密) is a film produced by HS Productions.
 The film follows the story of a young woman named Sayuri (小百合) as she becomes an exorcist following being helped by the owner of a café named Extra after a panic attack.
 It stayed on the top of the Japanese box office for four weeks straight.

 Plot

-The film begins with Sayuri walking into an alley following a panic attack caused by her ability to see evil spirits and ghosts.
-One of the owners of a nearby café named Extra, Yumeko, then walks out to find Sayuri crouching on the ground in distress and asks if she is okay.
+Sayuri walks into an alley following a panic attack caused by her ability to see evil spirits and ghosts.
+One of the owners of a nearby café named Extra, Yumeko, finds Sayuri crouching in distress and asks if she is okay.

-The next scene shows a child riding a bicycle.
-As she rides, she is mysteriously wounded on her right cheek, seemingly for no reason.
-Her mother then brings her to Extra, where she meets Sayuri, who is working there as a part-time employee out of gratitude to Yumeko, who also provides spiritual help to those who need it.
-Sayuri then serves the mother a cup of coffee, then questions her about what happened to the child.
-The mother then tells her about the incident.
-Sayuri asks the girl to show her the scar.
-Sayuri then asks the mother to point the location on a map, which she does.
-She then closes her eyes and uses her supernatural powers to envision the moment when the incident happened and even does so in slow motion to see what wounded the child.
-Sayuri then opens her eyes and states that the bicycle was red, which the girl did not mention, proving to the mother that she possesses supernatural powers.
-She then explains what happened, and the mother then thanks her.
+After a child suffering a mysterious wound on her cheek while riding her bicycle, her mother brings her to Extra, where she meets Sayuri, who is working there out of gratitude to Yumeko.
+Sayuri hears about what happened to the child, then uses her powers to envision the incident.
+Sayuri states that the bicycle was red, which the girl did not mention, proving that she possesses supernatural powers.
+She explains what happened, and the mother thanks her.

-The scene after that shows a man named Isamu calling his girlfriend Kyoka to inform her that he just earned some money and is to go to the bank to deposit the cash.
-Shortly afterward, he is mugged in a tunnel and gets his money stolen.
-He then contemplates suicide as he walks into Extra, which just so happens to be nearby.

-Isamu then sits down at a table, where Sayuri offers him coffee and asks him what happened.
-He then tells her the story and states that the police told him that the money may be irrecoverable.
-Sayuri then opens the map and tells him to point out the location of the incident.
-Sayuri then uses her supernatural powers.
-Afterward, she tells Isamu where the thief lives and tells him to go claim the money.
-Isamu then doubts that he will get the money back, but Sayuri then explains that the thief is extremely guilty for the crime he committed and that he will return the money.
-Isamu then thanks her, pays for the coffee and leaves.